gitbls/ndm/README.md

 ### Configure ndm/DNS/DHCP host with static IP Address

-Linux provides several different ways to configure the network, and any of them will work, of course, if properly configured.
+Linux provides several different ways to configure the network, and any of them will work, of course, once properly configured.
 I recommend using *dhcpcd* or *systemd-networkd* to configure the network on the system that is hosting ndm/DNS/DHCP. systemd-networkd is the most lightweight, and easy-to-configure mechanism for the static IP use case.
 Here are the steps:

 * **Enable systemd-networkd:** `sudo systemctl enable systemd-networkd`
 * **Disable dhcpcd:** `sudo systemctl disable dhcpcd`